vmtk/vmtk.github.com/tutorials/WorkingWithNumpyArrays.md

     Point Data Shape:  (20758,)  = Number of Points:  20758

-We can also see that ` ['CellData']['CellPointIds'] ` is a list of a certain length which contains a series of numpy arrays, and that the sizes of the arrays are not necesarily the same:
+We can also see that ` ['CellData']['CellPointIds'] ` is a list of a certain length which contains a series of numpy arrays, and that the sizes of the arrays are not necessarily the same:

 ```python